baublet/w8mngr-legacy/README.md

   - [ ] Weight entries
   - [ ] Welcome

-- [ ] Auto-complete form for food entries
+- [x] Auto-complete form for food entries
   - [x] JSON search point
-  - [ ] Add it to the Vue component
+  - [x] Add it to the Vue component
+  - [x] Incorporate Webpack into my build process before things get out of control

 ## Version 0.2
 - [x] Fill out the integration tests and increase the testing coverage the rest of the site